rmello4d/TheSustainableDeveloper/backlog.md

 At 24 months they may already accumulate a vocabulary of 200 to 300 words, quickly jumping to a 1000 one year later.
 By 5 and 7 they have an expressive vocabulary of 3000 to 5000 words.
+An adult may reach 40,000 words and we estimate that English speaking University students tend to be around 40-60,000 words.